Sports teams counting the cost of club house damage

 What they can do though, is ensure that they have suitable insurance cover in place if they were on the unlucky end of damage or loss to their club house or equipment.

 With claims totalling thousands of pounds should break-ins occur, it is always advised to ensure that should the worst happen, the costs don’t have to be met by the club itself.

 Do you run a sports club?

-Protectivity can provide comprehensive Club House Insurance to many football, cricket, bowls and tennis clubs around the country.
+Protectivity can provide comprehensive cover for many football, cricket, bowls and tennis clubs around the country.

 Get your quote today by visiting our Sports Club Insurance page.